-Personality - Meaning, Factors of personality, personality and physical education - sports performance and thei effects on sports performance.

-Motivation - Meaning, Nature and Types of motivation, Factors influencing motivation, Motivation and sports performance
+Personality - Meaning, Factors of personality, personality and physical education - sports performance Motivation - Meaning, Nature and Types of motivation, Factors influencing motivation, Motivation and sports performance and their 亲 effects on sports performance.

 Aggression and Sports, Meaning and nature of anxiety, Kinds of anxiety.
 Meaning and nature of stress; Types of stress, Anxiety, Stress, Arousal